Damien-Blake/Moov-blockchain/README.md

     }
 }

+//using this command

+1st Command : leo run mint <type_aleo_address> <type_amount>u64

+2nd command: leo run transfer "<Token_Record>" <to_address> <amount>u64

+// generated private key in your .env needs to be change to that of your Leo wallet private key
+// We were  able to use the generated record from 1st command to input into the second command's first input and then add to address and amount
-// THIS code takes record of transaction carried out then store info about it and calculate what is deducted from the senders account and keeps record of the balance
+// THIS code takes generate records of transaction carried out then store info and output the change record after transcation.

 Workshop 3

 Transcation id for project three

 at1jxxl6k2gvxl3z4u3c9czhrhwgh7rzlcvpmc4n9xx5ulkxkch6u8sjntsl2

 // The 'dante_projectwork3' program.
 // The 'aleo_voice7' program.